Maya-Claveau/PP2-rps/README.md

 ------
 ## **Acknowledgments**
-My mentor for continuous and structured feedback.
+My awesome mentor for his continuous and structured feedback and support.

 Tutor support at Code Institute.
 For this project, they helped me a lot, I am really grateful for that.

-Fellow students on Slack community for their help and support, is amazing how smart and positive this community is, someone is willing to help at any given time.
-I am very lucky to study alongside of them.
+Fellow students on the Slack community for their help and support, it is amazing how smart and positive this community is, someone is willing to help at any given time.
+I am very lucky to study alongside them.

-So THANK YOU ALL!
+I can't express enough how grateful I am, So THANK YOU ALL!
 Without your help my project wouldn't be as good.